Dragonslayer (1981 film): Music

 North had six weeks to compose the score, which features music rejected from his score for Stanley Kubrick's 2001: A Space Odyssey.
-The opening sequence of Dragonslayer features a reworking of his original music for the opening of 2001's "Dawn of Man" sequence—which in that final film is played without music—and a waltz representing the dragon in flight which had been a variation of the cue "Space Station Docking", which in the final cut of 2001 was replaced by The Blue Danube.
+The opening sequence of Dragonslayer features a reworking of his original music for the opening of 2001's "Dawn of Man" sequence—which in that final film is played without music—and a waltz representing the dragon in flight that had been a variation of the cue "Space Station Docking", which in the final cut of 2001 was replaced by "The Blue Danube".
 North was disappointed by the resulting dragon scenes, as they do not use the entirety of the pieces he composed for them.
 He later stated that he had written "a very lovely waltz for when the dragon first appears, with just a slight indication that this may not be a bad dragon".
 The waltz was replaced by tracks used earlier in the movie.

 The score was widely praised.
 Pauline Kael wrote in the New Yorker that the score was a "beauty", and that "at times, the music and the fiery dragon seem one".
 Royal S. Brown of Fanfare Magazine praised the soundtrack as "one of the best scores of 1981".

 On April 22, 2010, a limited-edition soundtrack CD was released on La-La Land Records.